Identify EC2 Instances

 This returns the UUID:Copy

-In this example, the appended "EC" indicates that you are probably looking at an EC2 instance.
+In this example, the appended "EC" indicates that the system is probably an EC2 instance.

 Alternatively, you can use PowerShell:Copy